Using your own domain for the hosted UI - Amazon Cognito

 Note

-You can also create a new hosted zone for your custom domain, and you can create a delegation set in the parent hosted zone that directs queries to the subdomain hosted zone.
+You can also create a new hosted zone for your custom domain with a delegation set in the parent hosted zone that directs queries to the subdomain hosted zone.
 Otherwise, create an A record.
 This method offers more flexibility and security with your hosted zones.For more information, see Creating a subdomain for a domain hosted through Amazon Route 53.

 3. On the Hosted Zones page, choose the name of your hosted zone.